The Best HDR Monitors (2023 Reviews)

 Image Quality

-The Samsung Neo G7 has 1196 dimming zones and a high native contrast ratio of ~4,000:1, which allows it to produce much deeper blacks with less blooming artifacts than the IPS models, while the peak brightness is the same at around ~1,200-nits!
+The Samsung Neo G7 has 1196 dimming zones and a high native contrast ratio of ~4,000:1, which allows it to produce much deeper blacks with fewer blooming artifacts than the IPS models, while the peak brightness is the same at around ~1,200-nits!

 The 4K UHD resolution looks great even on 32″ sized displays with a pixel density of 138 PPI, resulting in plenty of screen real estate and sharp details.